-On a visit to Diveagar, you can visit the temples located around Diveagar.
-The temples, including the one dedicated to Lord Ganesh, are frequently visited during the festive season by pilgrims from across Maharashtra.
+On a visit to Diveagar, you can visit the temples, including the one dedicated to Lord Ganesha.
+These temples are frequently visited during the festive season by pilgrims from across Maharashtra.

-The idol of Lord Ganesh was discovered in 1997, while a local called Draupadi Dharma Patil was digging her farm.
-A copper box which contained the Ganesha idol was discovered.
+The idol of Lord Ganesha was discovered in 1997, when a local called Draupadi Dharma Patil was digging her farm.
+A copper box which contained the Ganesha idol was found.
 The idol is believed to have a mask of pure gold and weighs over 12 kg.
 Draupadi built the temple to Suvarna Ganesh.
-Photos are not allowed to be taken in the taken.
+Photograpy is prohibited inside the temple.

-Tourists often club their visit to Diveagar with Shriwardhan and Harihareshwar.
+Tourists often club their visit to Diveagar with Shrivardhan and Harihareshwar.

 Accommodation options are limited in Diveagar.
-A few deluxe and budget hotels are available.
+A few budget and mid-range hotels are available.

-Eating at restaurant attached to hotels are the best option.
+In house restaurants are the best option for eating.
 Don’t forget to inform your hotel about the food requirements.

 The average minimum and maximum temperature of Diveagar is as given below.
 The best time to visit Diveagar is also specified.